-Comedian John Evans once quipped: "What do you get if you divide the circumference of a jack-o'-lantern by its diameter?
-Pumpkin $\pi$ ."
+Halloween joke, "What do you get if you divide the circumference of a jack-o'-lantern by its diameter? --Pumpkin $\pi$ ."

-There are no words in the dictionary that rhyme with orange, the color of pumpkin.
+Did you know there are no words in the dictionary that rhyme with orange, the color of pumpkin.

 Harry Burnett Reese sold the Lizzie Bar and Johnny Bar, candy bars he named after his daughter and son, respectively.
 But his chocolate-covered peanut butter cup creation, which he named after himself and called Reese's Peanut Butter Cups, was his real hit.